Actipro/WinForms-Controls/Documentation/topics/bars/processing-command-clicks.md

 MyNamespace.FileNewCommand fileNewBarButtonCommand = new MyNamespace.FileNewCommand("File", "New", "&New...", -1);
 ```

 Once that code is in place, the designer should remember to code serialize your class.

+> [!IMPORTANT]
-Remember to always back up your code before changing anything in `InitializeComponent`!
+> Remember to always back up your code before changing anything in `InitializeComponent`!